tsunami416604/azure-docs.hu-hu/articles/logic-apps/tutorial-process-email-attachments-workflow.md

 ## <a name="monitor-incoming-email"></a>A bejövő e-mailek monitorozása

-1. A keresőmezőbe írja be `when new email arrives` a szűrőt a Keresés mezőbe.
+1. A keresőmezőbe írja be a szűrőt a Keresés mezőbe `when new email arrives` .
 Válassza ki ezt az eseményindítót a saját levelezési szolgáltatójához: **When a new email arrives - <*saját-levelezési-szolgáltató*>**

    Például: